cdeck3r/YASMaPE/README.md

 ## Dev System

-We provide a `docker-compose` file to setup the system.
+We provide a `docker-compose` file to setup a multi-container application composed of containers as microservices, which are loosely coupled by a distributed task queue.
 The diagram below depicts the containers, their dependencies and ports (number in circles).
 The diagram sources from this [medium.com article](https://medium.com/@krishnakummar/creating-block-diagrams-from-your-docker-compose-yml-da9d5a2450b4).

 ![docker-compose dependencies](docs/docker-compose.png)